jeremyreeder/gridscout/docs/_posts/2024-04-09-rc1-reeder-carbine-model-one.md

 Upon firing, the gun wouldn't automatically load the next cartridge at first.
 And charging the weapon manually was much harder than it ought to be.
-The buffer tube is shorter than standard, I think, so the springs are heavily compressed.
+The buffer tube seems to be a little shorter than standard, so the springs were overly compressed.
 I resolved the trouble by replacing the ArmaSpec™ Stealth Recoil Spring with a custom-tuned JP™ Silent Captured Spring.

 The gun now functions properly.
 Its total length is 31
 <sup>5</sup>/<sub>16</sub>".
 Good, it's under 32" like I wanted.